Wongwc1998/confetti/README.rst

 Overview
 --------
-infi.conf is a generic mechanism for storing, loading and manipulating configuration.
+confetti is a generic mechanism for storing, loading and manipulating configuration.

 Usage
 -----